 There are many people with the necessary skills and commitment and your assistance as a member of the Church is warmly invited.

 A Nomination Form will be available on the website in the Autumn.

 Self-nomination is acceptable, although the nomination must be supported by a third party as listed on the nomination form.
 If you are nominating someone else, please approach the individual(s) concerned and complete the form together.

-Once the Committee has met, those selected will be contacted.
+The deadline to submit proposals for membership of a Standing Committee is 30 November.
+Once the Committee has met in January, those selected will be contacted.
 Inevitably, not all nominees will be asked to serve, though it is possible that they may be approached in connection with a different agency.
 Please explain this to those whom you nominate.